andyatkinson/blog/about.md

 ![Andy Atkinson Headshot](/assets/images/pages/andy-headshot-big-wide.jpg#wide)
 <small>Photo by [Amber Procaccini Photography](http://www.aprocacciniphoto.com/) 2019</small>

-He's also worked in full stack and mobile development.
-Primarily an IC, he's been a technical lead and has managed engineers at companies like Groupon, OrderUp, and LivingSocial.
+Experienced in full stack and mobile.
+Primarily an IC, has acted as a technical lead and manager.

-Some tools he's worked with recently are Elasticsearch, AWS, Azure, and Kubernetes.
-He brings past experience with NLP and A/B testing tools and techniques to product conversations.
+Recent experience includes Elasticsearch, AWS, Azure, and Kubernetes.
+Experienced with NLP and A/B testing.

-Recent non-coding contributions have included conducting interviews, reviewing candidate code challenge submissions, and improving onboarding documentation and processes.
-He values learning and growing his technical skills, and learning from and mentoring team members.
+Recent non-code contributions have been conducting interviews, reviewing candidate code challenge submissions, improving onboarding documentation and processes.

+Loves to build new technical skills, learn from and help team members grow.

 #### Education